kaltura-vpaas/kaltura-editor-app-embed/README.md

 }
 ```

-### 'kea-{tab-name}-tab-loaded'
+### `kea-{tab-name}-tab-loaded`

 This message will be called when the user switches to a different tab in the editor app.
 This is useful when hosting app needs to be more contextual.
-Each tab will fire an event once loaded, for example:
+Replace `{tab-name}` with the tab name you're interested in.

+Example:

 ```javascript
 window.addEventListener('message', function(e) {